Devkalra/Medivoice_AI/README.md

 ---
 ## 📖 Read More

-Built this project and wrote about the journey — the real challenges, the debugging, and the idea behind it.
+Built this project and wrote about the journey : the challenges, the debugging, and the idea behind it.

 Medium Article: [Is Your Doctor's Handwriting a Mystery?
 I Built an AI to Decode It](https://medium.com/@kalradev50/is-your-doctors-handwriting-a-mystery-i-built-an-ai-to-decode-it-bc9e4be977cf)